 How to Align Text in HTML

-Since alignment is a type of page styling, the best way to align HTML content on the page is with the CSS text-align property. text-align sets the horizontal alignment of content inside a block element (i.e., an element that starts a new line and takes up the entire width of the page, like <p>.
+Text alignment is a type of page styling.
+So, the best way to align HTML content on the page is with the CSS text-align property.
+The text-align command sets the horizontal alignment of content inside a block element or a table cell.
+For example, an element that starts a new line and takes up the entire width of the page, like <p>.

 HTML Align Text Center